jimorc/design_guidelines/coding_guidelines/capitalisation_conventions.md

 an underscore "_".
 This is the standard naming convention used in C, and also in the C++ standard library.
 For
 example:
 ```
-property_desctiptor
+property_descriptor
 tag
 ```

 You will see all of these capitalisation rules used in C++ code and in C++ library APIs.
-No single rule is better than another; what is important is consistency within a library or project.
+No single rule is better than another; what is important is consistency within a framework or project.

-**✓ Do** use snake_case for identifiers throughout the libjxtd project.
+**✓ Do** use snake_case for identifiers throughout the project.

-A special case is made for tw- or three-letter acronyms in which both or all three letters are not separated.
+A special case is made for two- or three-letter acronyms in which both or all three letters are not separated.
 For example:
 ```
 io_stream